-- circumstances indicating that the holder has registered or has acquired the disputed domain name primarily for the purpose of selling, renting, or otherwise transferring the disputed domain name registration to the Complainant who is the owner of the trademark or service mark or to a competitor of that Complainant, for valuable consideration in excess of the holders documented out-of-pocket costs directly related to the disputed domain name; or - 2. the holder has registered the disputed domain name in order to prevent the owner of the trademark or service mark from reflecting the mark in a corresponding domain name, provided that the holder has engaged in a pattern of such conduct; or

-- 3. the holder has registered the disputed domain name primarily for the purpose of disrupting the business of a competitor; or - 4. by using the domain name, the holder has intentionally attempted to attract, for commercial gain, Internet users to the holder's website or other online location, by creating a likelihood of confusion with the Complainant's mark as to the source, sponsorship, affiliation, or endorsement of your website or location or of a product or service on the holder's website or location.
+- circumstances indicating that the holder has registered or has acquired the disputed domain name primarily for the purpose of selling, renting, or otherwise transferring the disputed domain name registration to the Complainant who is the owner of the trademark or service mark or to a competitor of that Complainant, for valuable consideration in excess of the holders documented out-of-pocket costs directly related to the disputed domain name; or - the holder has registered the disputed domain name in order to prevent the owner of the trademark or service mark from reflecting the mark in a corresponding domain name, provided that the holder has engaged in a pattern of such conduct; or - · the holder has registered the disputed domain name primarily for the purpose of disrupting the business of a competitor; or - by using the domain name, the holder has intentionally attempted to attract, for commercial gain, Internet users to the holder's website or other online location, by creating a likelihood of confusion with the Complainant's mark as to the source, sponsorship, affiliation, or endorsement of your website or location or of a product or service on the holder's website or location.

-The evidence on the record shows that the Respondent was aware of the existence of the Complainant and of the rights of the Complainant.
-The Panel accepts that the term OCIANE is arbitrary and has no meaning in any language, to the Panel's best knowledge.
+The evidence on the record shows that the Respondent was aware of the existence of the Complainant and of the rights of the Complainant, in particular since the domain name was registered intentionally via a drop-catch service.
+The Panel accepts that the term KIKKOMAN is arbitrary and has no meaning in any language.
 The disputed domain name reproduces the Complainant's distinctive trademarks.